 Outside Bets

-- The snake bet comprises the following 12 numbers – 1, 5, 9, 12, 14, 16, 19, 23, 27, 30, 32, and 34.
-It borrows its name from the zigzagging pattern the included numbers form on the layout.
-This bet is not available at all roulette tables but when it wins, its overall payout is 2 to 1.
+- The snake bet comprises the following 12 numbers: 1, 5, 9, 12, 14, 16, 19, 23, 27, 30, 32, and 34.
+It takes its name from the zigzagging pattern these numbers create on the layout.
+This wager is not available at all roulette tables, but when it wins, it pays 2 to 1.

 Inside Bets